 - Church Groups: This shows if someone sings in the choir, helps with kids’ stuff, or volunteers in other ways.
 It helps people with the same interests connect.

 - Privacy Matters!
-It’s okay for people to say they don’t want certain info in the directory.
-Photos are great but always ask before using them.
+It’s okay for people to say they don’t want specific info in the directory.
+Photos are great, but always ask before using them.

 - Easy to Read: How stuff is organized makes a difference!
 Clear headings and spaces keep it from being a jumbled mess.